Invariance of immersed Floer cohomology under Lagrangian surgery: Quasi-isomorphisms

 \subsection{Mapping cones}

-As an addendum we describe the relationship of the results of this paper to those identifying the surgery of a {\em pair} of Lagrangians with a {\em mapping cone}.
-This was the original intent of Fukaya-Oh-Ohta-Ono \cite[Chapter 10]{fooo}, see also Abouzaid \cite{ab:fr}, Mak-Wu \cite{mak:dehn}, Tanaka \cite{tanaka}, and Chantraine-Dimitroglou-Rizell-Ghiggini-Golovko \cite[Chapter 8]{chantraine}.
+In the case of a single intersection point of a pair of embedded Lagrangians, the main result of this paper reproduces the identification of the surgery with the mapping cone, which was the original intent of Fukaya-Oh-Ohta-Ono \cite[Chapter 10]{fooo}, see also Abouzaid \cite{ab:fr}, Mak-Wu \cite{mak:dehn}, Tanaka \cite{tanaka}, and Chantraine-Dimitroglou-Rizell-Ghiggini-Golovko \cite[Chapter 8]{chantraine}.
 The special case that one of the Lagrangians is a Lagrangian sphere was treated earlier by Seidel \cite{se:lo} in his paper on symplectic Dehn twists.
 Pascaleff-Tonkonog \cite{pasc:wall} have developed a generalization to clean intersections, related to higher-dimensional analogs of Lagrangian mutation.

-The results of this paper specialize to the following relationship between surgeries and mapping cones explained in \cite[Chapter 10]{fooo}, which we include for the sake of completeness.
-Suppose that the immersion $\phi_0:L_0 \to X$ is the disjoint union of embeddings $\phi_{\pm}:L_\pm \to X$,
+We put ourselves in the following simple version of the Fukaya category, generated by two branes.
+Suppose that the immersion $\phi_0:L_0 \to X$ is the disjoint union of immersions $\phi_{\pm}:L_\pm \to X$ intersecting transversally equipped with weakly bounding cochains $b_\pm \in MC(\phi_\pm)$.
+Denote the combined immersion by